In our Club, everyone has a responsibility to make our games safe and fun by embodying principles of respect, responsibility and good sportsmanship.

 - Treat all coaches, parents, spectators, officials and players (including opponents) with respect and courtesy.

-- Never challenge or argue with an official.
+- Never challenge or argue with a Referee.

 - Never use foul or inappropriate language.